TomasVrzal/DeepReI/README.md

 		library(keras)
 		install_keras()

-During the installation, R will ask if miniconda should be installed -> write y to the R console and press Enter button.
+During the installation, R will ask if miniconda should be installed -> type y to the R console and press Enter button.

 4) Install ChemmineR and ChemmineOB packages by typing the following code in R.